PaycoinFoundation/Paycoin-RaspberryPi/README.md

 ## Setup

-Once you have Node.Js installed in the root directory run `npm install`.
+Once you have Node.Js installed.
+In the root directory of the project run `npm install`.
 Let everything install and then `cd public`.

 In the public directory, this is your Angular directory, type `bower install`.
-If this fails, run `npm bower install --save` then try `bower install`
+If this fails, run `npm install bower --save` then try `bower install`

 ## Config